 Educación Para Nuestro Futuro (Edu-Futuro) was established in 1998 by Bolivian parents, in partnership with Arlington Public Schools, who sought to meet the educational needs of the region’s growing Latino population.
-Since its inception, Edu-Futuro has worked to empower thousands of Latino children, youth, and families through education and leadership development programs.
+Since its inception, Edu-Futuro has worked to empower thousands of both Latino and other immigrant children, youth, and families through education and leadership development programs.
 Edu-Futuro also teaches the broader community about Latin American cultures to enhance cross-cultural understanding.

 Edu-Futuro’s core programs include: